Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Results discussion

-To further evaluate the viability of the space-local \glspl{ROM} we consider the 2D advection equation:
+To further evaluate the viability of the space-local \glspl{ROM}, we consider the 2D advection-diffusion equation:

-where some quantity $u(\mathbf{x},t)\in \mathbb{R}$ is advected through space $\mathbf{x} \in \mathbb{R}^2$ by a stationary velocity field $\mathbf{V}\in \mathbb{R}^2$ which is divergence free, i.e. $\nabla \cdot \mathbf{V} = 0$.
-The fact that the velocity field is now space-dependent, as opposed to the 1D case where it was uniform, adds to the difficulty of the test case.
-The diffusion rate is determined by the scalar viscosity $\nu \geq 0$.
-In our case we employ a finite volume discretization with a staggered grid for the velocity field \cite{benjamin_thesis}.
+where some quantity $u(\mathbf{x},t)\in \mathbb{R}$ is advected through space $\mathbf{x} = ^T \in \mathbb{R}^2$ by a stationary velocity field $\mathbf{V}\in \mathbb{R}^2$ which is divergence free, i.e. $\nabla \cdot \mathbf{V} = 0$.
+The fact that the velocity field is now space-dependent, as opposed to the 1D case where it was uniform, adds to the difficulty of the test case. \R{comment_8}\revone{As opposed to the 1D case this system also contains diffusion.
+This results in a passive spread of $u$ throughout the domain.} The diffusion rate is determined by the scalar viscosity $\nu \geq 0$.
+In our case, we employ a finite volume discretization with a staggered grid for the velocity field \cite{benjamin_thesis}.
 This is done to preserve the skew-symmetry of the operator.
-The diffusive term is discretized using a simple second order scheme.
+The diffusive term is discretized using a simple second-order scheme.

-For the \gls{FOM} we consider the following setting: A periodic domain $\Omega = [-\pi,\pi]\times[-\pi,\pi]$, a velocity field given by $\mathbf{V}= [\cos(x-y),\cos(x-y)]^T$ discretized on a $256 \times 256$ uniform grid, and a viscosity of $\nu = 10^{-3}$.
+For the \gls{FOM} we consider the following setting: A periodic domain $\Omega = [-\pi,\pi] \times [-\pi,\pi]$, a velocity field given by $\mathbf{V}= ^T$ discretized on a $256 \times 256$ uniform grid, and a viscosity of $\nu = 10^{-3}$.
 The initial condition is given by the sum of three Gaussians, each centered on one of the streamlines of the flow where the velocity is highest: